hugoestr/minecraftapipresentation/README.md

 * Unzip the package in the desktop.

 * Double click on run.bat.
 This will start the server.
+If on a Mac, use run-mac.command

 * Start Minecraft on your laptop.
 Select multiple player, and then find the 'local craftbukkit' server.
 Log into that world.
 If you don't see it, use direct connect instead.
 For the address type in 'localhost' and click connect.